Elimor5/DOMod/README.md

 ### AJAX

 Makes an asynchronous XMLHTTPRequest to request, send, display, and/or use data from a web server.
-Takes an options object as its arguments and returns a `Promise` object.
+Takes an options object as its arguments and returns a chainable `Promise` object.

 The default parameters are:
 ```